wellcomecollection/catalogue-pipeline/sierra_adapter/README.md

 ## What do we need for a Work?

 The adapter needs to provide enough data for the Sierra transformer to create a Work for the catalogue API.
-To create a Work from the Sierra data, we need a single bib and all the items it is associated with.
+To create a Work from the Sierra data, we need a single bib and all the items, holdings, and orders it is associated with.

 <img style="width: 400px" src="images/work_from_sierra.svg">

-In our ontology, the "Work" is the conceptual thing – which maps to a bib in Sierra – and an "Item" is the individual objects – like Sierra items.
+In our ontology:

+*   A bib maps to a "Work"
+*   An item maps to an identified "Item"
+*   A holdings maps to a "Holdings"
+*   An order maps to an unidentified "Item"

 ## Shape of the Sierra API

-The Sierra API allows you to query bibs or items separately.
+The Sierra API requires you to query for different types of record separately.

-Bibs are standalone entities, and do not refer to other bibs and items.
+Bibs are standalone entities, and do not refer to other records.

-Items have a reference to the bibs they are associated with:
+Items, holdings, and orders have a reference to the bibs they are associated with:

 ```http
 GET /sierra-api/items?id=1569983